- Test and validate both natural language responses and SQL query results directly within the chat interface.

 Users can directly define and manipulate the underlying data for visualizations by interacting with the SQL code.-

-SQL Editor: Craft and modify SQL statements to precisely define your dataset.
+SQL Editor: Craft and modify SQL statements to define your dataset precisely.
 This includes selecting columns, applying aggregations (e.g., SUM, AVG), joining multiple tables, filtering data with

 Workflow Management: